Degree of coverage and data quality in the Colorectal Cancer Registry

 All doctors who provide health care to patients with cancer are obliged to report to the Cancer Registry.
 This includes reporting to the National Quality Register for Colon and Rectal Cancer.
 Colorectal cancer is assessed and/or treated at all hospitals in Norway, and all hospitals report to the Cancer Registry.

-The annual report for colorectal cancer will be published much earlier in 2022, which may explain a lower result on the coverage of clinical information compared to 2021.
-In 2022, the Quality Register and the Professional Council have continued to maintain focus on increasing reporting, but there is still a lower coverage rate for assessment reports than surgery reports.
-The well-established cooperation with the contact persons at the hospitals is an important factor for the results.
-The quality register also regularly receives inquiries with requests related to reporting.
+In 2023, the quality registry and professional council have continued to focus on increasing reporting, but there is still a lower coverage rate for investigation reports than for surgery reports.
+The well-established collaboration with the contact persons at the hospitals is an important factor for the results.
+The quality registry also regularly receives inquiries about reporting.

 The degree of coverage of clinical reports for each hospital is specified in the annual report (Norwegian only).